 My autoguiding graph in PHD2 guiding with the Sky-Watcher EQ6-R

 When I have enough information and experience with the Sky-Watcher EQ6-R, I’ll provide a detailed review of the mount that includes the specific traits of the hardware including any backlash, and any quirks that come up with different telescopes riding up top.
-For now, I’ll share 2 the two images that were captured on nights 1 and 2 using the EQ6-R with an Esprit 100ED telescope.
+For now, I’ll share 2 images that were captured on nights 1 and 2 using the EQ6-R with an Esprit 100ED telescope.

-For both images, the ST-4 autoguiding port on the EQ6-R was used to improve the tracking of my deep sky targets.
+For both images, the ST-4 autoguiding port on the EQ6-R was used to improve the tracking of my deep-sky targets.
 At this time, I have not attempted any unguided images with the EQ6-R, although that would be an interesting experiment.
 To autoguide, I leverage the free PHD2 guiding software with my compact guide scope package that includes an Altair GPCAM2 camera and StarField 50mm guide scope.

 NGC 6992 – The Eastern Veil Nebula

 - Total Exposure: 3 Hours, 20 Minutes (50 x 4-minutes)

 - Filter: STC Astro Duo-Narrowband

 - Total Exposure: 3 Hours, 28 Minutes (52 x 4-minutes)